SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cloud-fieldbus.md

 > The device type and node ID need to match with the real CANopen device, otherwise setting up the communication is not possible or wrong values will be transmitted.

-### <a name="import"></a>Exporting and importing device types
+### <a name="import"></a>Exporting and importing device protocols

-To manage device types more conveniently, you can export device types to a file once they are edited in the user interface.
-The file can be re-imported to  set up other Cumulocity IoT accounts easily or to restore the types from a backup.
-The import functionality also supports importing ready-made device types provided by device manufacturers.
+To manage device protocols more conveniently, you can export them to a file.
+The file can be re-imported to  set up other Cumulocity IoT accounts easily or to restore the protocols from a backup.
+The import functionality also supports importing ready-made device protocols provided by device manufacturers.

-To export a device type, hover over the device type that you would like to export and click **Export**.
-Your browser will download a file named "&lt;device type&gt;.json" with the device type definition.
+To export a device protocol, click the menu icon at the right of the respective  row and click **Export**.

+A file with the device protocol definition will be downloaded, named "&lt;device type&gt;.json".

 ![Export device type](/images/users-guide/cloud-fieldbus/fieldbus-export.png)

-To import a device type, click **Import** in the top menu bar.
-This will open a dialog that lets you choose between importing a ready-made device type and uploading a previously exported device type.
-You can change the name of the device type during import using the **New device type name** field.
+1. To import a device protocol, click **Import** in the top menu bar.
+2. In the resulting dialog box, either select a pre-defined protocol or upload a file with a previously exported device protocol.
+3. You may enter a new name for the device protocol.
+4. Click **Import** to import the protocol.

 ![Import device type](/images/users-guide/cloud-fieldbus/fieldbus-import.png)